MakarovCode/Hanbai/README.md

     * This app has a Trello like interface for dealing with the Funnels and Sales
 * PostgreSQL;
     * 13;

+# MODULES & FUNCTIONALITIES
+* Manage companies records;
+* Manage clients records;
+* Funnel Trello like interface for creating and managing fully customized funnels;
+    * Create and customize
+        * Teams and permissions
+        * Funnel Stages or States
+        * Customized fields for deals
+        * Activities for each deal
+        * Background colors
+        * Drag n Drop and more
+* Calendar View
+* Metrics Dashboard
+* Settings
+* RestAPI

 # SOME SCREENSHOTS